tranngocminhhieu/metabase-query-api/README.md

 **Special parameters:**
 - `bulk_filter_slug`: Saved question -> parameter slug in URL, unsaved question -> Field Name as field_name.
 - `bulk_values_list` is a list of values.
-- `chunk_size` default and the maximum is  `2000`.
+- `chunk_size` default, and the maximum is  `2000`.
 If your data has duplicates for each filter value, reduce the chunk size.
 Because each piece of data only contains 2000 lines.
 - `retry_attempts` defaults to `10`, use it when your Metabase server is often slow.
 ```python
 session = 'c65f769b-eb4a-4a12-b0be-9596294919fa'